qwerty12/mpv-winbuild/README.md

 ### Release Retention Policy

--   Artifacts (from the Actions tab) are cleaned every 30 days
+-   Artifacts (from the Actions tab), and their corresponding build logs, are cleaned every 30 days
 -   Releases that are 30 days old should be removed

 ## frei0r plugin support